consfyi/data/README.md

 - [`/events.json`](/events.json): Names of all the events in `/events`.
 - [`/events/$ID.json`](/events): JSON files of every event.

-Events will have the following fields materialized:
-- `relatedEventIds`: The IDs of all other events for the convention.
-- `timezone`: The IANA timezone ID, if `latLng` is present.

 ## Data model

 Each convention is modeled by a **con** record, that contains a list of **events** that describes a specific instance of a convention.